-Reducing stress is vital for people with lupus and many people find that techniques such as meditation, yoga and hypnotherapy can assist with stress reduction.
-Acupuncture and massage is effective for some people in reducing joint and muscle pain.
+Reducing stress is vital for people with lupus and many people find that relaxation techniques such as meditation, yoga, and hypnotherapy can assist with stress reduction.

 Dietary factors are also important and a diet low in red meat and dairy products is thought to help reduce pain and inflammation.
-Also, some foods, such as alfalfa sprouts, and dietary supplements, such as Echinacea, have been implicated in causing lupus flares and should be avoided.
-Homeopathy and vitamin supplements may also assist with overall improved health.
+Some foods, such as alfalfa sprouts, and dietary supplements, such as Echinacea, should be avoided as they may cause lupus flares.

-It is important to discuss any alternative therapies with the doctor or specialist before undertaking them to insure that they will not interfere with medical treatments.
+It is important to discuss any dietary changes or alternative therapies with your doctor or specialist before undertaking them to ensure that they will not interfere with medical treatments.
 For advice on dietary factors, consult a dietician.

 For further information and support (including services available in your area) contact:

 Arthritis New Zealand (2016).
 Lupus (Pamphlet PDF).
 Wellington: Arthritis Foundation of New Zealand. https://www.arthritis.org.nz/pdfs/brochures/Lupus.pdf